 - A stop loss of 50 and profit limit of 200 is set.

 The market data and trading model are included in the spread sheet from the 12th row onwards.
 So when the reference is made to column D, it should be obvious that the reference commences from D12 onwards.

-Column C represents the price for INR FUTURE.
+- Column C represents the price for BTCUSDT.

 The first if condition states that proceed to the next if condition only if the corresponding status in column H is either “SL” or “TP” else the entry in the cell is zero.